xAndreiix/Chess_Game/README.md

 This project includes a full .gitignore to avoid cluttering the repository with unnecessary files like __pycache__, .venv/, editor configs, OS metadata, and test caches.

 Enjoy playing chess in Python with a beautiful minimal GUI. ♟

+## 📄 License
+This project is licensed under the MIT License.

+## ✍️ Author
+- Andrei Iliescu
+- Built with focus on clean UI and functional design.